c4pt000/cold-air-suit/README.md

-(like a space suit with out a helmet)
+(like a space suit without the helmet but much thinner material think hazard suits)

 construction suit that offer safe airconditioning to work in really hot conditions outside